A working town between New Haven and Hartford, Meriden was an important manufacturing center in the 19th and early 20th century.

 Despite this the walk remains wild and scenic and you may be exposed to raking winds on the exposed ledges.

 4. Mattabesett Trail

-If one long-distance trail isn’t enough, the 61-mile Mattabesett Trail runs through Meriden on its horseshoe-shaped route through New Haven County, taking in state forest, municipal parks and land trust preserves.
+If one long-distance trail isn’t enough, the 62-mile Mattabesett Trail runs through Meriden.
+On its horseshoe-shaped route through New Haven County, the trail takes in state forest, municipal parks and land trust preserves.

 This Blue-Blazed path connects a few of the most scenic spots on our list, like the Powder Ridge Ski Area, Higby Mountain, Chauncey Peak and Lamentation Mountain.